 Cardiac interventional radiography requires extensive training in both interventional and radiology techniques.
 Cardiac interventional radiolography enables medical professionals to look inside the heart and vessels and treat conditions using the most minimally invasive procedures possible.

 How do you get your Post Primary Certification in Cardiac Interventional Radiography?

 Keep reading to find out!

 Interventional radiography uses medical imaging techniques to both diagnose and treat problems with both lymph and blood vessels, whereas cardiac interventional radiography focuses specifically on the heart.

 Cardiac interventional technologists use sophisticated fluoroscopic equipment.
 They use this equipment to capture dynamic images of the heart and the blood vessels that surround it.
 They may, at times, assist with procedures such as stenting, thrombolysis, embolization, biopsies, and angioplasty.
 Small instruments and precise image-guided procedures help with diagnoses leading to treatment of these disorders.
 These procedures can also have a huge role in saving a person’s life.

 How To Get Certified in Cardiac Interventional Radiography

-ARRT stands for American Registry of Radiologic Technologists.
+ARRT® stands for The American Registry of Radiologic Technologists®.
 It’s the leading credentialing organization that recognizes qualified individuals in interventional procedures, radiation therapy, and medical imaging.

 If you are a radiologic technologist, you must take a mandatory amount of structure education hours in specific ARRT® categories within your continuing education to qualify you to sit for the boards.

 Procedures Required for Certification